JCAdkins/REST/twitter/README.md

 ```

 ### `POST    users/@{username}/follow`
 Subscribes the user whose credentials are provided by the request body to the user whose username is given in the url.
-If there is already a following relationship between the two users, no such followable user exists (deleted or never created), or the credentials provided do not match an active user in the database, an error should be sent as a response.
+If there is already a following relationship between the two users, no such followable user exists (deleted or never created), or the credentials provided do not match an active user in the database, an error will be sent as a response.
 If successful, no data is sent.

 #### Request
 ```javascript